oatlog/oatlog/doc/planning_report/main.typ

 instruction selection or graph covering and is NP-hard for even simple cost functions.
 Integer linear programming is typically used to extract the best expression in an e-graph.

-However, there were recently two independent discoveries of an algorithm that performs linear time extraction for a bounded treewidth @fastextract @egraphcircuit.
+However, there were recently two independent discoveries of an algorithm that performs linear time extraction for a #emph([bounded treewidth]) @fastextract @egraphcircuit.
 As quite a lot of algorithms that are NP-hard are polynomial for bounded treewidth, this is in some sense a standard method applied to the extraction problem.
 Informally, treewidth measures how close a graph is to a tree and can be computed from a tree decomposition of the graph.
 This algorithm is applicable in practice as e-graphs tend to have low treewidth @fastextract.

-As a preprocessing step, the algorithm simplifies the e-graph by treating it as a boolean circuit and simplifying it using standard techniques, slightly reducing the size of the problem.
+As a preprocessing step, the algorithm simplifies the e-graph by treating it as a boolean circuit and simplifying it using standard techniques, slightly reducing the size of the problem @egraphcircuit.
 E-nodes with zero inputs are treated as constant 1, while other e-nodes become `and` gates of all their inputs and e-classes become `or` gates of all their inputs.
-The problem is, essentially, reformulated to set the extracted e-class to 1 while removing as many gates as possible.
+The problem is, essentially, reformulated to set the extracted e-class to 1 while removing as many gates as possible @egraphcircuit.
 There are many straightforward simplifications that the graph can be preprocessed with.
-For example, an `and` gate with duplicate inputs from the same node can remove one of the inputs.
+For example, an `and` gate with duplicate inputs from the same node can remove one of the inputs @egraphcircuit.

 = Goal